 1 profile(s) associated to this event.

-View Celabor (SCRL)'s profile
+View Celabor 's profile

-Celabor (SCRL)
+Celabor

 CELABOR, Smart Nature for Better Life.
 As a scientific and technical service center, Celabor promotes sustainable development through its expertise and advice to companies in the fields of FOOD, EXTRACT, ENVIRONMENT, MATERIALS (packaging, textiles and bio-based applications)